 Jake Walman's 3-year extension makes sense for Detroit Red Wings

-When they finally got him into the lineup on a regular basis, Jake Walman showed what a help he can be to the Detroit Red Wings.
+When the Detroit Red Wings finally got him into the lineup on a regular basis, Jake Walman showed what a help he can be.

-It made sense, therefore, as the Wings announced Tuesday, to ink the 27-year-old defenseman to a three-year, $10.2 million extension; the $3.4 million annual average value fits in well with what Steve Yzerman is trying to do: Build a competitive team while maintaining salary cap flexibility.
+It made sense, therefore, as the Wings announced Tuesday, to sign the 27-year-old defenseman to a three-year, $10.2 million extension; the $3.4 million annual average value fits in well with what general manager Steve Yzerman is trying to do: Build a competitive team while maintaining salary cap flexibility.

 Walman is an elite skater who has an eye for when to get involved offensively.
 In 40 games, he had five goals and five assists, and a team-best plus-17 rating.
 His impact on Seider shows in the numbers: In the first 34 games, Seider had 12 points and a minus-13 rating.
 Since gaining Walman as a partner on New Year's Eve, Seider had 18 points and a plus-5 rating in 25 games.

+READ MORE:How Jake Walman went from 'risky and erratic' to 'really good'

-Walman is the second defenseman who was on an expiring contract that Yzerman has signed this month; he extended Olli Määttä for two years, $6 million on Feb.
+Walman is the second defenseman on an expiring contract Yzerman has signed in February; he extended Olli Määttä for two years, $6 million on Feb.
 16.

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.
 Read more on the Detroit Red Wings and sign up for our Red Wings newsletter.
 Her latest book, “On the Clock: Behind the Scenes with the Detroit Red Wings at the NHL Draft,” is available from Amazon, Barnes & Noble and Triumph Books.
 Personalized copies available via her e-mail.